 Check Your Processor

 If your computer is turning on, it is very unlikely that your processor is faulty.
-However, if you would still like to check to make sure your processor is OK, you should remove the CPU cooler fan, and then power on your PC.
+However, if you would still like to check to make sure that your processor is OK, you should remove the CPU cooler fan and then power on your PC.

 Place your finger on your computer's processor for 2 seconds.
-You should find the processor heating up.
-Turn your computer off immediately.
+You should find that the processor begins to heat up.
+Turn off your computer immediately.